naturalis/seshat-trait-data-domesticates/README.md

 d.
 Affirmer understands and acknowledges that Creative Commons is not a party to this document and has no duty or obligation with respect to this CC0 or use of the Work.

-# The traits for ungulates are organized with aid of a spreadsheet and the following separate column descriptions:

-•	Original Name;

-•	Short Name;

-•	Source;

-•	URI;

-•	Unit;

-•	Definition.